JPMorgan extends Sapphire card brand to checking accounts

-The bank is changing its Chase Premier Platinum accounts, which require a minimum of $75,000 in deposits and certain investments, into Sapphire Banking accounts, spokeswoman Elizabeth Seymour said by phone.
+The bank is changing its Chase Premier Platinum accounts, which require a minimum of $75,000 in deposits and certain investments, into Sapphire Banking accounts, spokeswoman Elizabeth Seymour said.

 The new accounts will offer special access to sports and entertainment events as do its Sapphire Reserve credit cards.

-The Reserve card became a big hit with millennials eager to travel when it was introduced in 2016 with generous sign-up and spending bonuses, and access to travel lounges.
+The Reserve card became a big hit with millennials eager to travel when it was introduced in 2016 with generous sign-up and spending bonuses and access to travel lounges.

+"We are focusing on customers who are starting to earn and save more," Thasunda Duckett, chief executive of Chase Consumer Banking, said in an interview.
+"They are reaching key milestones."

 The new bank accounts will also eliminate some of the fees that can annoy consumers, including those for wire transfers and foreign exchange at overseas ATMs.